sueszli/blog/job market.md

 - supply/demand dynamics don't influence your compensation but your likelihood of success. for example: you can expect professional athletes and celebrities to earn a lot more than caretakers and nurses although their domain is oversaturated.

-- competence and compensation don't necessarily correlate. a task can be extremely difficult but pay worse and vise versa.
+- competence and compensation don't necessarily correlate. a task can be extremely difficult but pay worse and vice versa.

 your personal fit is a combination of the following components [^fitdump]: